-Thanks to the generosity of our clients, in the 2015 financial year Perpetual distributed more than $80 million from the charitable trusts and endowments we manage.
+Thanks to the generosity of our clients, Perpetual distributes more than $80 million annually from the charitable trusts and endowments we manage.

 Many of these trusts and endowments are created with specific directions around the charities that will benefit.